 2) When using fine ingredients alongside the flour

 If mixing other fine ingredients into the flour such as cocoa powder or cinnamon.
 Mixing sifted flour with other ingredients that are powder-like is best advised.
-It helps them to combine during mixing and produces a more even baked product.
+It helps them to combine during mixing and produces a more evenly baked product.

 3) When using cups

 If measuring in cups, sifting is a way to lighten flour that’s gotten packed down in a bag during storage and shipping.
-If you’re going to use a flour that’s tightly packed, you first need to sift the flour before measuring it.
+If you’re going to use flour that’s tightly packed, you first need to sift the flour before measuring it.
 Even if it’s the same measuring cup, 3 cups flour sifted is going to weigh lighter than 3 cups of unsifted flour.

 4) To lighten the flour